kevincornish/Knapp-FQV-reader/README.md

 Knapp / FQV Reader is a python application that will open pre-generated FQV or Knapp machine run files.

+## Knapp
+The Knapp theory, introduced by Dr. Julius Z. Knapp over two decades ago, enables an objective comparison and validation of particulate inspection techniques.
+This theory is grounded in the understanding that particulate inspection, whether performed by humans or automated systems, is inherently probabilistic rather than deterministic.
+This probabilistic nature is attributed to factors such as the size, typology, and contrast of encountered particulates.

+The primary objective of Knapp's theory is to establish a mathematical method for demonstrating the probability of detecting foreign particles in pharmaceutical products.
+It has found widespread use in assessing the efficiency of automatic inspection systems compared to traditional manual visual inspection.
+Recognized by the European Pharmacopoeia and the American PDA/FDA, this method serves as an effective means to calibrate fully automatic inspection systems, ensuring comparable inspection efficiency to manual systems in pharmaceutical companies.

+The underlying principle focuses on statistically evaluating the efficiency of rejected containers that exhibit defects of a certain statistical value, considering particles of various dimensions and types.

+## FQV (Factor Quality Visual)
+The FQV process involves the following steps:

+1. Number each container (from 1 to 250)
+2. Record the identification number for the rejected containers
+3. Select five operators with inspection capabilities equivalent to the factory's standard quality.
+4. Each operator inspects the set ten times, totaling 50 inspections per batch.
+5. After each inspection, record the rejects
+6. After 10 inspections, record the FQV for each container
+7. Calculate the number of times each container has been rejected by the five operators
+8. Calculate the FQV for each container using the formula:
+    FQV (container number. xxx) = (n/N) * 10
+    n: Number of times the container has been rejected
+    N: Total number of inspections
+    Example:
+    FQV (container number.
+51) = (41/50) * 10 = 8.2

+The Knapp method emphasizes containers 7 to 10 for efficiency calculations.
+Containers with FQV categories 0 to 3 are considered good, while categories 4 to 6 constitute a grey zone, indicating instability.
+Ideally, the grey zone should be minimal or nonexistent.

+## FQA
+The FQA (Factor quality automatic) is defined by an automatic inspection system
+1. Load the Knapp batch (250 containers) on the machine.
+The containers will be loaded in subbatches corresponding of the number of spindles, i.e. with 40 spindles machines the containers will be loaded in order starting from the position 1 to 40, than 41 to 80, and so on.
+2. Run inspection (usually 10 inspections per run).

 ## Installation

 To run the Knapp / FQV Reader, you'll need Python 3.
 Create new Python env